zionsg/status/README.md

   in a browser, whether via a `<input type="file">` filepicker element or dragging files/folders into a drop zone, there are 3 stages:
     + `reading`: Browser reads the files from the user's computer.
-Note the differences between the various upload methods for an upload involving huge no. of files, e.g. 15000 files in multiple folders:
+Note the differences between the various upload methods for an upload involving a huge no. of files, e.g. 15000 files in multiple folders:
         * If the filepicker element is used, the webpage may freeze for a few minutes until all the files are read to return